I read 47 books in 2021.

 It’s an interesting approach to what creates value in new economy companies and an interesting, different way to thinking about value, particularly if you invest.
 Recommended.

 Chasing New Horizons

-Surprisingly awesome blow by blow account of the 26 year odyssey to finally make the first visit to Pluto.
-Forget the fact it was demoted, for many of us growing up in the days when Pluto was the ninth planet, it symbolized the edge of the solar system and entire ideas about the last frontier.
+Surprisingly awesome blow-by-blow account of the 26 year odyssey to make the first visit to Pluto.
+Forget the fact it was demoted from planethood.
+For many of us growing up in the days when Pluto was the Ninth, it symbolized the edge of the solar system and entire ideas about the last frontier.

 Written by the person who devoted his entire career (really) to getting the probe to Pluto and expanding our scientific knowledge of the solar system, it’s an impressive, inspiring read about determination, value, and legacy.

 First picking this up, I was a little concerned it would be a rehash of another recommended dinosaur book from two years ago, Why Dinosaurs Matter, but I have to say this is a richer, more informative, and deeper dive into the scientific details, and with better storytelling than my first recommendation.

 Loved reading this book and learned a shovel-load of things I did not know (especially concerning the Permian extinction), or I had wrong, and I assume were holdovers from my formal education on dinosaurs of 30 years ago.

 A great book, fantastic read, and super informative and interesting.

 If you’re at all interested in paleontology, or still think of dinosaurs as plodding, stupid, cold-blooded animals that deserved to go extinct, you should seriously read this scientific page turner.